auto auction lot

 • Flashlight – When you are wondering the parking lot in the dark after the auction, you will be glad you did.

-Car auction pricing, or wholesale pricing, tends to be 20-30% lower than what you would pay at a used car lot for the same vehicle.
+Car auction prices, or wholesale pricing, tends to be 20-30% lower than what you would pay at a used car lot for the same vehicle.

-How Much is Buyers Fee at Car Auctions?
+How Much is the Buyers Fee at Car Auctions?

 Car Auctions in Alabama